dapper-gh/do-usernames-node/README.md

 ```

 ##### `Generator.getColors()`, `Generator.getNouns()`, `Generator.getDescriptors()`
-These functions return `colors`, `nouns`, `descriptors`, and `size`, respectively.
+These functions return `colors`, `nouns`, and `descriptors` respectively.
 They do not clone the array, so be careful while modifying it.

 ##### `Generator.getSize()`
 Returns the current maximum username size of the generator.